 Check that there aren't any utilities - electric cables, gas pipes, water pipes or drain pipes buried under the proposed site of the firepit.

 Consider how the dominant winds are blowing across your garden.
-Do not site the patio pit upwind so that the smoke doesn’t fly into your house or into the neighbour's garden.
+Do not site the brick patio pit upwind so that the smoke doesn’t fly into your house or into the neighbour's garden.

 2. Mark the Location for the Fire Pit